 What does treating TMJ involve?

+Everything starts with a correct diagnosis.
 Conservative in nature, Drs.
 Goodman and Ko will proceed with the least invasive option first.
-Often times it will be appliance therapy (ie. Nightguard - below) to alleviate any muscle or joint symptoms.
+Often times it will be appliance therapy (ie. Expansion or a Nightguard – below) to alleviate any muscle or joint symptoms.
 Dental appliances can also act as a useful diagnostic tool.
 Once the symptoms are controlled with appliances and/or at times with pharmaceuticals, further treatment could involve orthodontics, bite adjustments, prosthetics (restorations,crowns,veneers), and in very rare instances, surgery.

 If you are experiencing any symptoms of TMJ, we encourage you to contact our office today at 508-478-3800 to schedule an appointment.